The Sustainable Leader Of Our Family

 The first enhanced compositing machine at a Jetwing property was set up at Jetwing Blue, and is used to process food and garden waste.
 Our composting machine operates on a rapid digesting cycle of 21 days, allowing compost to be added back to our hotel gardens.
 All garden sweepings and other tree clippings from Jetwing Blue are composted as a traditional above ground compost pile, while the product compost is also used as a nutrient rich soil enhancer in our gardens.

 Joining our family of hotels upon the western coastline of Negombo, Jetwing Blue collaboratively maintains a ward for communities who use the Negombo Teaching Hospital.
 Additionally, local schools in the surrounding regions often host a number of educational lectures and workshops covering sustainable topics such as biodiversity, the environment, waste management – led by Jetwing Naturalists who share their knowledge and expertise with future generations.

 Sourcing and Production

-Jetwing Blue features the first bottling plant across our family of hotels.
-With a manually operated bottling process, the unit is housed in a repurposed container, and the glass water bottles are later used throughout our hotel, and the rest of our properties in Negombo and Colombo as well.
+Jetwing Blue featured the first bottling plant across our family of hotels.
+With an automated bottling process, the unit is housed in a repurposed container, and the glass water bottles are later used throughout our hotel, and the rest of our properties in Negombo and Colombo as well.